11 Places with Free RV Camping in 2025

 Moochdocking

-Depending on how much they like you, friends may even let you plug in to their electricity and use their water.
-If plugging in to a house’s 120 volt electric, do not use your microwave or air conditioner.
-We have had some great nights moochdocking in friends’ backyards, and we even have two friends that offered 50-amp plug ins.
+Depending on how much they like you, friends may even let you plug into their electricity and use their water.
+If plugging into a house’s 120-volt electricity, do not use your microwave or air conditioner.
+We have had some great nights moochdocking in friends’ backyards, and we even have two friends that offered 50-amp plug-ins.

 Utilizing free RV camping spaces is a great way to save money while traveling the country.
 See our guide to finding free places to dump RV waste to save even more!